Gonzaga Prep running back Bishop Sankey vaulted to the top of the Greater Spokane League’s all-time rushing list Thursday.

 G-Prep took over at its 36.
-Hoping to keep as much time on the clock as possible, Mead called timeouts after the Bullpups’ first two plays.
+Hoping to keep as much time of the clock as possible, Mead called timeouts after the Bullpups’ first two plays.

 The Bullpups faced third-and-1 at their 45.
 Everyone in the stadium knew who would have the ball, and sure enough Sankey broke over the left side out of the Wildcat formation and easily had the first down.
-The problem for Mead was he broke a couple of tackles and was off to the end zone to complete a 55-yard TD scamper with 1:21 remaining.
+Problem for Mead is he broke a couple of tackles and was off to the end zone to complete a 55-yard TD scamper with 1:21 remaining.

 “I was trying to get the first down and hit the hole as fast as I can full speed ahead,” Sankey said.
 “I popped that one.”